GorbachevaPolina/vk_social_media_client/README.md

 ## Functionality
 User can register and login, search by people and add them to friends, make posts, view posts of their friends.
+* Authorization with JWT tokens
+* Infinite scroll in timeline

 ## Technologies
 * React